altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-When you are running into OOM during training and canot reduce batch size further - instead of storing all intermediate activations for the backward pass, recompute them on the fly during backprop.
+When you are running into OOM during training and cannot reduce batch size further - instead of storing all intermediate activations for the backward pass, recompute them on the fly during backprop.